NWChemEx/TensorWrapper/_sources/developer/design/motivation.rst.txt

 TensorWrapper).
 Given the prevalence of indexed-quantities in physics equations, tensors can be seen as a natural domain-specific language (DSL) for physics, since most physics theories can be expressed succinctly in terms of tensors.
-As a perfect example consider the energy, :math:`E` of an
+As a perfect example consider the energy, :math:`E`, of an
 |N|-dimensional harmonic oscillator:

 .. math::